 Best place for Guinness in Dublin

 The best place to go for a pint of Guinness is Long Hall.
 Did you know that this Victorian Heritage Pub is a personal favorite of Bruce Springsteen?

 “At the Long Hall I had the best pint in Dublin,” said Timothy Cojocnean, a law school student from San Francisco.”The barkeeps here are trained for up to four years before being promoted to full barkeep.
 More interesting than that, The Long Hall is Bruce Springsteen’s favorite watering hole when in Dublin.
 In fact, when I asked the barkeep about it, he told me that he was sitting in the same seat that I was!”

-Looking for cheap food near the river?
+Looking for cheap food near the river in Dublin?
 Go to Dublin Woolen Mills and Brother Hubbards.
 For an expensive, yet quality meal, go to Chapter One or Bang.

 For authentic Irish music, stop at Oliver St. John Gogarty’s Bar, an Irish pub in the heart of Dublin’s Temple Bar district.

 In Dublin, outdoor lovers will want to walk along the River Liffey.
 Looking for a little exercise?
 Walk along the Boardwalk.
-Just outside of Dublin is Howth Head; try the Cliff Path Loop.
+Just outside of Dublin, Ireland is Howth Head; try the Cliff Path Loop.

-After a day of adventure, The Shelbourne is the best place to go for a spa treatment.
+After a day of adventure, The Shelbourne is the best place to go for a spa treatment in Dublin.

 If you are a museum lover, Dublin’s best museums are The National Museum, The National Gallery and The Chester Beatty Library, and all of them are free!